lucasdelvillar/pokedex/README.md

 ## Optimizations:

 Instead of following functional programming practices, I could have used OOP and created a card class.
-The properties of this class would be the card information to be displayed and methods that allow you to hide/display information, flip the card over and back, etc. This would make my code base more maintainable, easier to update.
+The properties of this class would be the card information to be displayed and methods that allow you to hide/display information, flip the card over and back, etc. This would make my code base more maintainable and easier to update.
 The fetch request can be re-written in an async and await function providing cleaner code.

 ## Lessons Learned: